hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-compute-ops-management-api-in-just-3mn.md

 ![](/img/stopwatch1.jpg)

-## Step 1 - \[optional] Get yourself a Postman account
+## Step 1 \[optional] - Get yourself a Postman account

 If you don’t have a Postman account already, you can request a free one at: <https://identity.getpostman.com/signup>

-## Step 2 - Log in to Postman
+## Step 2 - Log into Postman

-Log in to your Postman account and, from the search bar, look for the collection “Compute Ops Management”  and select from the list, the one from our Community contributor, Lionel Jullien’s (lio@hpe.com) public workspace.
+Log into your Postman account.
+From the search bar, look for the collection “Compute Ops Management”  and select from the list, the one from our Community contributor, Lionel Jullien’s (lio@hpe.com) public workspace.

 > Note: You can access it directly from [here](https://www.postman.com/jullienl/workspace/lionel-jullien-s-public-workspace/collection/991177-a2b4838f-3e9d-4047-b02f-f813b73a6724?ctx=documentation).